 If you are a student interested in project work and are not currently enrolled within the Master's level theoretical physics program at Utrecht University, please ensure that your qualifications are comparable to those required for this program.
 This will help to avoid any disappointments in requesting project work.
 In contacting me, please provide a detailed CV (including a list of your marks and accreditation transfer information), details of the content of the courses your have taken in the direction of my research, a statement of financial support, and a motivation letter (maximum 1A4) indicating your reasons for wanting to run a project in my group, your relevant skill set, and your expectations concerning the nature of the project you are interested in.

 Bacteria form colonies by cell division.
 This process is inherrently complex and the various factors that go into the formation of the bacterial community are not well understood.
-In this project, you will develop simple simulation algorithms to investigate the process of the growth and development of a bacterial community and how its structure changes as a function of the interaction between bacteria.
-Matching to real-world experiments and understanding genetic diversification are directions I would be happy to pursue.
-There is an additional track in which we are trying to formulate a field-theoretical description for bacterial growth together with Dr. T. Shendruk of the University of Edinburgh.
+In this project, you will develop simple simulation algorithms to investigate the process of the growth and development of a bacterial community.
+In addition, you will learn to use advanced regression methods to extract PDEs from the growing colony shapes, from which we can infer elements of the interaction between bacteria.
+Matching to real-world experiments is a long-term outcome of the project.

 In this project, you will use theoretical and numerical approaches to investigate the behavior of colloidal helices sedimenting in a viscous liquid.
 Describing falling objects in vacuum is one of the first things covered in any mechanics course.
 But things become quite counterintuitive when small objects fall in a liquid: a rod will fall at a constant angle with respect to gravity.
 You can expect to learn about hydrodynamic theory, as well as a range of numerical and analytic approaches to solve the Stokes equations.
 N.B.
 This project has connections to the activities of Prof. dr. A. Morozov of the University of Edinburgh.